-Councilwoman Marcia Lohoefener suggested that Mr. Gilley people from the state or the Federal Aviation Administration.
-Since she has been involved in about every plain things.
-Mrs. Lohoefener added that committees, such as the one working on the airport project, have been how Oberlin has achieved most of its last several years, Mrs. Lohoefener said, she might be able to help exsuccesses over the years.
-Mr. Gilley agreed that committees are a good thing but said he's just not doing well with the airport out problems and get things going in the right direction.
+Councilwoman Marcia Lohoefener suggested that Mr. Gilley have Economic Development Director Connie Grafel talk to people from the state or the Federal Aviation Administration.
+Since she has been involved in about every phase of the airport project for the last several years, Mrs. Lohoefener said, she might be able to help explain things.